 Band 4 Mathematics and Band 4 English in NSW HSC.
-Students who do not meet this requirement on entry will have to demonstrate equivalent achievement before graduation as per NSW Institute of Teachers requirements.
+Students who do not meet this requirement on entry will have to demonstrate equivalent achievement before graduation as per Board of Studies, Teaching and Educational Standards requirements.

 HSC study in the area of your preferred teaching specialisation if completing the BTeach (Primary).